 SLT treatment takes just a few minutes to perform.
 Prior to treatment, your doctor will administer eye drops in order to prepare the eye and provide mild anesthesia.
 Then, gentle pulses of SLT laser light are delivered through a specially designed microscope, known as a slit lamp.
 The entire process takes just a few minutes.
 Once complete, your doctor may treat your eye with anti-inflammatory eye drops.
 One to three days after the procedure, your IOP should drop significantly.
 And of course, your doctor will want to re-check the treated eye during periodic follow-up visits.

-Canaloplasty is an advanced treatment for your glaucoma.
+Canaloplasty can be performed via an ab-externo surgical technique for cases of severe glaucoma.
 It uses breakthrough microcatheter technology, similar to angioplasty, to enlarge your eye’s natural drainage system.
-Importantly, Canaloplasty is less invasive than traditional surgical treatments.
+Importantly, canaloplasty has been shown to be less invasive than traditional surgical treatments.

 In a healthy eye, aqueous humor (fluid) is produced to nourish and clean the eye at the same rate at which it is drained in order to maintain a constant and normal intraocular pressure (IOP).
 A loss of drainage function leads to a high IOP, which can result in glaucoma.
 If left untreated, glaucoma can result in irreversible vision loss.